aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

     This is because the app name you used was already created by someone.
 Make sure you use a unique app name, eg: 'alexc-pupparazzi'.

+    If you make a mistake or wish to remove one of your Dokku apps for any reason, run the command below:

+    ```sh
+    # To delete one of your apps
+    dokku apps:destroy app-name
+    ```

+    If your app was stopped for any reason, for example: the Dokku server was over-run with apps and a teacher stopped them all.
+Then you may restart your app with the following commands:

+    ```sh
+    # List all apps to find your app name
+    dokku apps:list

+    # To start an app
+    dokku ps:start app-name
+    ```

   </details>